ChilliCream/hotchocolate-docs/docs/stitching.md

 }
 ```

 The above example first creates a user and then adds the created user to a group.
-This means that mutations can only stitched on the top level.
-Everything, that you stitch in the lower level is delegating to a query.
+This means that mutations can only be stitched on the top level.
+Everything, that you stitch in the lower levels is delegating the request to a `Query` type.

+Or, even simpler put, only fields that are declared on the mutation type can delegate to a mutation field on a remote query.

 Let's put that in a context.